 Coolant must not come into contact with the skin, eyes, or clothing.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
 If coolant is swallowed, contact a physician immediately.
 Change clothing that is contaminated with coolant.
 Keep coolant out of reach of children.

-The engine is cold.
+The radiator is completely full.

-- Stand the motorcycle upright on a horizontal surface. - Check the coolant level in the compensating tank 1.
+Check the coolant level in the compensating tank. ( p.
+146)